Cincinnati Cancer Center Pilot Grant Program – Affinity Award

 - All investigators who receive funding will be expected to provide information regarding outcomes (such as manuscripts, presentations and grants) for the next three years.
 This constitutes part of the annual evaluation process for continued membership and success of the CCC programs.

-The CCC Pilot Grant Program is open to all CCC Members.
-Co-PIs must be CCC Members.
+The CCC Pilot Grant Program is open to all CCC Members. multi-PIs must be CCC Members.
 All UC, CCHMC, and UC Health faculty are eligible to apply for CCC membership.

 Review of Proposals: